sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

   - There is a concern about the log level of messages written before the database container is initialized (if it exists).
 From my understanding, the RSYSLOG-CONFIG is up only after the DATABASE container, so there won't be logs before the loglevel_db.json loads into the LOGLEVEL DB.
 In case there are messages before the loading, the messages will be in the default log level.

-## 4.2 Config reload and config save flows
+## 4.2 "config reload" and "config save" flows

   When the user runs "config reload" or "config save", it will not affect the loglevel state.
    - If the user wants to save its log level configuration, he will use the dedicated CLI command "log-level save".